Bracket racing

+History

+Bracket racing began in the late 1960s, mainly in the western United States and Hawaii.
+It was initially called E.T. bracket racing, E.T. an abbreviation for Elapsed Time.
+By 1970, races were being held across the United States.

+The National Hot Rod Association (NHRA) established a championship schedule for bracket racing in 1977.

+In April 2016, TruSTART was introduced by Compulink Timing System Company at the Spring Fling Million race at Las Vegas Motor Speedway, and by July it was being distributed nationwide.
+The concept of TruSTART was to even out any competitive imbalances at the start of a bracket race.

 Goal

 The effect of the bracket racing rules is to place a premium on consistency of performance of the driver and car rather than on raw speed, which in turn makes victory much less dependent on large infusions of money and more dependent on mechanical and driving skill.
 This includes reaction times, shifting abilities, and ability to control the car.
 Therefore, bracket racing (using the aforementioned handicapping system) is popular with casual weekend racers, some who even drive their vehicles to the track, race them, and then simply drive them home.
 This format allows for wide varieties of cars to race against each other.
 While traditional drag racing separates cars into a wide variety of classes based on power and weight, bracket racing classes can be simpler and can accommodate any vehicle with basic technical/safety inspection.

-Race events organized in this way are sometimes called "run-what-ya-brung".
+Race events organized in this way are sometimes called "run-what-ya-brung" or "You can't outdollar me, you have got to outdrive me."

 Format

 Dial-in

 Each car chooses a dial-in time before the race, predicting the elapsed time the driver estimates it will take their car to cross the finish line.
+This prediction is based on drivers making practice runs.
+The slower car in the race is given the green light before the faster car by a margin of the difference between their two dial-in times.
 This is usually displayed on one or more windows so the starter can adjust the "Christmas tree" starting lights accordingly.
-The slower car in the race is given the green light before the faster car by a margin of the difference between their two dial-in times.

 In principle, if both drivers have equal reaction times and their cars run exactly their posted dial-ins, both cars should cross the finish line at precisely the same time.
 In reality, this is an extremely rare occurrence.
 Measuring devices both at the start and at the end of the track post times down to 1/100000 of a second (0.00001s precision), which makes tied races almost impossible.

 Some forms of bracket racing (NHRA Competition Eliminator, NHRA Stock groups) have cars classified by type, and the dial-in time is based on the type of car that is entered.